ubiubi18/idena_address_balance_graph/README.md

 # Idena Wallet Balance Timeline

 Build a human-readable balance timeline for any Idena address.
+Caution: it doesnt recognize mining rewards!
+Only useful for cold wallets, exchanges.

 - Pages the list endpoint with `continuationToken`
 - Resolves each transaction to get reliable `blockHeight` and `timestamp`